YunoHost/doc/groups_and_permissions.md

 ### Notes for apps packagers

-By default, installing an app creates the permission `$app.main` with `all_users` allowed by default.
+By default, installing an app creates the permission `app.main` with `all_users` allowed by default.

 If you wish to make the application publicly available, instead of the old `unprotected_urls` mechanism, you should give access to the special groups `visitors`: